Pavasarininkai: Post-war

 The first Pavasaris groups were reestablished in 1916 in Vilnius.
 The organization recovered and expanded after Lithuania declared independence in February 1918.
-It became an official organization and organized its first legal conference in Kaunas in September 1919 attended by 120 people.
+It became an official organization and organized its first legal conference in Kaunas in September 1919, attended by 120 people.
 It adopted the official name of the Lithuanian Catholic Youth Union Pavasaris (Lietuvių katalikų jaunimo sąjunga Pavasaris).
 Other annual conferences were organized in 1920–1925, 1927–1928, and 1938.
 The conferences were accompanied by various other events.
 For example, in 1924, Pavasaris held a song festival attended by 20 choirs and 970 singers.
-In 1925, pavasarininkai chairman Juozas Eretas traveled to the 28th International Eucharistic Congress in Chicago and established contacts with the Knights of Lithuania.
+In 1925, pavasarininkai's chairman Juozas Eretas travelled to the 28th International Eucharistic Congress in Chicago and established contacts with the Knights of Lithuania.
 The anniversary conference in July 1927 (15 years since establishment) was particularly large; it was opened by President Antanas Smetona and was attended by guests from the Knights of Lithuania.
 It was accompanied by a sports competition (220 athletes who beat two Lithuanian records), an exhibition of folk art (2,000 exhibits), and a parade from the Town Hall to St. Michael the Archangel Church that featured floats (a novelty in Lithuania).
 In total, it was attended by about 11,000 people; 2,500 of them were members of choirs.

-However, relationship between pavasarininkai and the authoritarian regime of President Smetona was not friendly.
+However, the relationship between Pavasarininkai and the authoritarian regime of President Smetona was not friendly.
 The regime saw the Lithuanian Christian Democratic Party and various Catholic organizations as its opponents and limited their activities.
 For example, it issued a secret order not to admit pavasarininkai to Kaunas War School and would not issue permits for their national conferences.
-Rumors had it that Pavasaris' chairman Juozas Eretas who was from Switzerland resigned in 1928 to prevent complaints that pavasarininkai were led by a non-Lithuanian and not due to poor health as officially claimed.
+Rumors had it that Pavasaris' chairman Juozas Eretas who was from Switzerland, resigned in 1928 to prevent complaints that pavasarininkai were led by a non-Lithuanian and not due to poor health as officially claimed.
 In 1932, the government did not grant a permit for the congress to mark the 20th anniversary of Pavasaris.
 Instead, groups organized regional gatherings and conferences.
-The one in Marijampolė featured speeches by Pranas Dovydaitis, Juozas Eretas, and Juozas Leimonas in which they protested against various government restrictions.
+The one in Marijampolė featured speeches by Pranas Dovydaitis, Juozas Eretas, and Juozas Leimonas, in which they protested against various government restrictions.
 All three received three-month prison sentences for "inciting locals against the government."

-In 1928, pavasarininkai received a letter from Pope Pius XI encouraging their activities.
+In 1928, Pavasarininkai received a letter from Pope Pius XI encouraging their activities.
 In 1933, it was reorganized into a federation that united separate societies of men, women, and youth (ages 13–16).
 Local groups were also split by gender.
 The youth union was dropped in 1937.
-A separate organization Vyčiai (Knights) for urban Catholic youth was merged into Pavasaris in 1935.
-The 25th anniversary conference in June 1938 (delayed a year due to issues obtaining permits) was attended by as many as 45,000 people, including about 7,000 sports competitors and 6,000 singers in 247 choirs.
+A separate organization, Vyčiai (Knights) for urban Catholic youth was merged into Pavasaris in 1935.
+The 25th-anniversary conference in June 1938 (delayed a year due to issues obtaining permits) was attended by as many as 45,000 people, including about 7,000 sports competitors and 6,000 singers in 247 choirs.